Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Applications to and extensions

-We have thus completely proved the characterization of the HNP for an $A_6$ or $A_7$ extension given in Theorem \ref{A6A7}.
-Moreover, combining this result with Theorems \ref{thmvosk}, \ref{thmcs} and the contents of Tables \ref{a6_table} and \ref{a7_table} of the Appendix, one can also compute the defect of weak approximation for the norm one torus $R^{1}_{K/k} \mathbb{G}_m$.
-The conclusions regarding the validity of weak approximation are the following:
+We have thus established the characterization of the HNP for an $A_6$ or $A_7$ extension given in Proposition \ref{thm:A6A7}.
+Using Proposition~\ref{thm:WAA6}, we can also give a full description of weak approximation.
+The local conditions controlling the validity of this principle are given in detail in the next theorem; they are a direct consequence of Propositions~\ref{thm:A6A7} and \ref{thm:WAA6} and Voskresenski\u{\i}'s exact sequence \eqref{eq:Voskexact}.